 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

-Brock University (Catharines, ON, Canada): Master of Business Economics students will receive a funding package that typically contains a Graduate Fellowship of approximately $7500 and Graduate Assistantship approximately $8000 for 2020-21.
+(Catharines, ON, Canada): Master of Business Economics students will receive a funding package that typically contains a Graduate Fellowship of approximately $7500 and a Graduate Assistantship of approximately $8000 for 2020-21.
 International Tuition Fellowship (approximately $6500 for 2020-21).

-Illinois State University (Normal, IL): Offer several different types of financial assistance, available throughout the year.
+(Normal, IL): Offer several different types of financial assistance, available throughout the year.
 The University provides graduate assistantships as a means of financial support.
-Graduate assistants receive monthly wages, a waiver for 100% of tuition.
+Graduate assistants receive monthly wages and a waiver for 100% of tuition.
+Also a waiver for up to 12 credit hours of tuition for the summer term.

 © ProFellow, LLC 2021, all rights reserved.